curiousest/predict-AQI/report.md

 * An AQI prediction for every hour over the next 24 hours

-The model I expect to build will look like the following:
+The machine learning model structure for a solution to this problem is as follows:

 ![original model](images/original_model.png)